Making a Bar Chart

 Example of labeling our bar chart

 With our bar chart, we are also able to change the color palette, the legend title, and the legend location.
 Before we display our chart, let us take a look at how to further customize this bar chart.
 For this tutorial, we will be selecting the Colorgorical palette.

 // If needed, you can change the color palette to a predefined palette or create a custom one. // By default, the palette is set to Colorgorical which helps give our graphs aesthetic and discriminable elements. chart:SetColorPaletteToColorgorical()

 Lastly, we will play around with the legend.
 Labeling our legend is important so that it provides clarity for the data, especially giving meaning to our categories created in the bar chart.
 To label the legend, we must call the SetLegendTitle(text title) function which takes in a string value, which we will label as "Countries."
 Next we can change the position of the legend; by default, it is displayed on the right side, but it can be positioned at top, bottom, and left as well.
-Let us call the function, SetLegendLocation() that takes in a string location and we will put "bottom" as the parameter.
+Let us call the function, SetLegendLocationToBottom() which will set the location to the bottom of the chart.

 We should have the following code:

 // If needed, you can change the legend location to either left, right, top or bottom. // By default, the legend is displayed on the right when showing. chart:SetLegendLocationToBottom() // Give the legend a descriptive title. chart:SetLegendTitle("Activity")